 Yes, yet another thing to do with KALE!
 In a small fit of inspiration, I tore up a few fistfuls of baby Red Russian, and tossed 'em into the pot with carrots, onions, grass-fed beef shank, salt, pepper, garlic and water, slow-cooked for quite a while, six hours or more, adding … [Read more...] about Beef meets kale

 Continuing snowy white and frigid outside, and if it weren't for the handy neighborhood supermarket, the last thing you'd be thinking about around here right now is fresh orange juice.
-The reality is, there's plenty of it, legally speaking, at least: aseptic storage and flavor packs aside, fresh not frozen, not from concentrate, pulpy or pulp free OJ is in abundance, now as ever, and often on special, too!
+The reality is, there's plenty of it, legally speaking, at least: aseptic storage and flavor … [Read more...] about Fresh as it gets!

 [From 18-May-2013] No food styling, just salad!
 The first grown-this-season greens - romaine, butterhead, oakleaf/salad bowl letuces - picked by raiding half-grown plants for a few leaves apiece.
 Dinner. … [Read more...] about May salad